Skip to main content

 • “The graphics are appealing.”

-• “I think the graphics could be a lot better, but like The Ur-Quan Masters, being a free and open-source product excuses a lot of shortcomings that gamers shouldn't have to put up with from for-profit products.”
+• “I think the graphics could be a lot better, but like The Ur-Quan Masters, being a FOSS product excuses a lot of shortcomings that gamers shouldn't have to put up with from for-profit products.”

 • “It is both aesthetically kind of ugly, and it can be hard to read with a lot of small text.”

-• “A fun simple game that I've found rather addicting.
-I love the world and lore; the soundtrack is really cool and suits the game perfectly.”
+• “A fun simple game that I've found rather addicting, I love the world and lore, the soundtrack is really cool and really suits the game, and gameplay itself is additionally quite fun, at least for me.”

 • “The soundtrack isn't my thing (I prefer listening to ambient djent music while I play), but it's cool that it has one.”

-• “The soundtrack gets repetitive over time, but there are a few pieces I liked.”
+• “The soundtrack gets repetitive over time, but a few pieces I liked.”

-Players find the grinding aspect of the game to be a mixed experience; while some appreciate the challenge and fairness of the grind, others find it tedious, especially when faced with repetitive deaths or mechanics that slow down gameplay.
-The early game can feel particularly grindy, which may deter those who prefer a more streamlined experience.
-Overall, enjoyment of the grind seems to depend on individual playstyles and preferences.
+Players find the grinding aspect of the game to be a mixed experience; while some appreciate the necessity of grinding for progression, others find it tedious, especially when faced with repetitive challenges like being killed by pirates.
+The early game can feel particularly grindy, but many agree that the grinding is generally fair and tolerable, albeit sometimes hindered by mechanics that slow down gameplay.
+Overall, enjoyment of the game may depend on one's tolerance for grinding.

 • “It's just so tedious when you get killed for the 100th time by pirates you can't outrun or outgun.”